Supply Planning using Linear Programming with Python

 • Fixed + Variable Transportation Costs Structure y = (Ax +b)

-The only limit that you will find is the linearity of the constraints and the objective functions.
+The only limit you will find is the linearity of the constraints and the objective functions.

 YOU CAN’T

-As soon as you try to touch the linearity of the objective function or the constraints, you leave the beautiful world of linear programming and start to face the pain of non-linear optimization.
+As soon as you try to touch the linearity of the objective function or the constraints, you leave the beautiful world of linear programming and face the pain of non-linear optimization.

-We will explore an example in the next article and we’ll try to measure the impact on processing time and algorithm complexity.
+We will explore an example in the next article, and we’ll try to measure the impact of processing time and algorithm complexity.

 About Me